tadeu-dutra/string-search-app/README.md

 The following tests are executed:

-- should return index and display success message when string is found
+1. should return index and display success message when string is found
-- should return -1 and display error message when string is not found
+2. should return -1 and display error message when string is not found
-- should handle case-insensitive search correctly
+3. should handle case-insensitive search correctly
-- should display error message and return -1 for empty input
+4. should display error message and return -1 for empty input
-- should display error message and return -1 for non-string input
+5. should display error message and return -1 for non-string input
-- should find substring at the start of the text
+6. should find substring at the start of the text
-- should find substring at the end of the text
+7. should find substring at the end of the text

-- If you encounter issues with Jest and ES modules, ensure your `package.json` includes `"type": "module"` or configure Jest’s `moduleNameMapper` as needed.

 ---